mrf345/usb-resetter/README.md

 #### - GNU/Linux:
 > Has no issue in running the bundled libusb drive, and using <mark>lsusb</mark> command to get the exact idvendor and idproduct, in case you confused the device.
 Another thing, some might consider it an issue, is the need for <mark>sudo</mark> since interacting with USB devices requires a higher permissions.

+## CLI:
+> You can find a command-line version here: https://github.com/mrf345/usb-resetter-cli

 <br />
 <p align='center'>